 Active Trim is a GPS, speed-based engine trim system that adjusts engine trim based on changes in boat speed and maneuvers to improve performance, fuel economy, and ease of operation.
-Active Trim switches, located on the side of the throttle and shift control, have several selectable trim profiles that allow the operator to compensate for changes in boat load, operator preference, and weather conditions.
+Active Trim switches, located on the side of the gear shift and throttle control, have several selectable trim profiles that allow the operator to compensate for changes in boat load, operator preference, and weather conditions.